gcardi/Anafestica/QUICK_TOUR.md

     };
 ```

-Proceeding step by step with this presentation, it's possible to note a non-static member variable named `selectedFontName_` which name is pretty self-explanatory.
+Let's proceed step by step: it's possible to note a non-static member variable named `selectedFontName_` which name is pretty self-explanatory.
 This variable is directly connected to the getter of the property `SelectedFontName`.
 The setter of the `SelectedFontName` property is linked to the `TForm1`'s non-static and non-const member function, called `SetSelectedFontName`.
-The presence of this property is important (despite it is a private member) since it allows you to store and retrieve very easily the attribute it represents.

 The remaining methods are only the result of a simple functional decomposition aimed at simplifying the reading of the code (and to make the toxicity-metrics utilities happy).